-If people and communities are to thrive, nothing is more important than education and job training.
-A workforce armed with the critical skills needed to succeed in the jobs of tomorrow is important not only to the success of our business, but also to a country’s ability to compete in the global marketplace.
-That’s why Chevron invests in schools and teachers.
+If people and communities are to thrive, education and job training are of critical importance.
+A workforce armed with the skills needed to succeed in the jobs of tomorrow is important not only to the success of our business, but also to a country’s ability to compete in the global marketplace.
 We focus on improving instruction in the key subjects of science, technology, engineering and math and on helping provide the career and technical training that can lead directly to well-paying jobs.

 Working with our partners, we take a comprehensive approach to investments in education by getting students excited about STEM and encouraging them to pursue STEM courses and, ultimately, STEM careers.
 We support educational standards and proven curricula that promote project- and problem-based learning.
 We also support teacher training, provide classroom resources, fund outside-of-school activities, and develop partnerships with universities designed to strengthen faculty, curricula and student development.
-These investments don’t just help the communities in which we operate – they help us, too.
+In addition to helping the communities where we operate – these investments help us.
 Tomorrow’s Chevron engineers are today’s schoolchildren.

 partnering to support education